kpassapk/blog/content/posts/happyapi-temporal.md

 ![01-start](01-start.png)

-The Temporal codec server at `localhost:8233` has no running workflows.
+The Temporal server at `localhost:8233` has no running workflows.

 ![03-no-workflows](03-no-workflows.png)